Hertz Foundation: History

-Cold War Origins
+Cold War origins

-In 1957, during the Cold War era, emigrant Jewish-Hungarian John D. Hertz established the Fannie and John Hertz Foundation with the purpose of supporting bright young minds in the applied sciences.
+In 1957, during the Cold War era, Jewish-Hungarian emigrant John D. Hertz established the Fannie and John Hertz Foundation with the purpose of supporting bright young minds in the applied sciences.
 In the political climate of the time with the space race between the United States and the Soviet Union, Hertz's intentions in making this significant contribution towards American scientific excellence were specifically anti-communist.
 For his significant contribution to the security of the US, Hertz received the highest civilian award given by the Department of Defense in 1958.

-Pivot to Graduate Level Research
+Pivot to graduate-level research

-Initially, the Foundation granted undergraduate scholarships to qualified and financially limited mechanical and electrical engineering students.
-In 1963, the undergraduate scholarship program was phased out and replaced with postgraduate fellowships leading to the award of the Ph.D.
-The scope of the studies supported by the fellowships was also enlarged to include applied sciences and other engineering disciplines.
+Initially, the foundation granted undergraduate scholarships to qualified and financially limited mechanical and electrical engineering students.
+In 1963, the undergraduate scholarship program was phased out and replaced with postgraduate fellowships leading to the award of the PhD The scope of the studies supported by the fellowships was also enlarged to include applied sciences and other engineering disciplines.
 The intellectual freedom granted by the fellowship was intended to foster "a cross-generational community of research leaders and entrepreneurs."
 The degree to which this lofty goal has been a success can perhaps be judged by its alumni.
 Hertz fellows include "Nobel Laureates, CEOs, generals, and best-selling authors."

-Breadth of Alumni Reach
+Breadth of alumni reach

 With a coterie of some 1,300 recipients over the fellowship's tenure, "[c]onnections among fellows over the years have sparked collaborations in startups, research, and technology commercialization."
 With a ceiling approaching $250,000 for fellowship grants, the fellowship is highly competitive.
 In recent years, respected universities like Case Western Reserve have initiated companion grants to full fund finalists connected with their institutions with full funding in situations in which they are not selected for the final prize, in testament to the quality of those making applications to the Hertz Foundation.